Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Other related works

-The approximation-theoretic and estimation-theoretic research for neural network has a long history too \citep{cybenko1989approximation,barron1994approximation,yarotsky2017error,schmidt2020nonparametric,suzuki2018adaptivity}.
+\textbf{Approximation and estimation.} The approximation-theoretic and estimation-theoretic research for neural network has a long history too \citep{cybenko1989approximation,barron1994approximation,yarotsky2017error,schmidt2020nonparametric,suzuki2018adaptivity}.
 Most existing work considered the Holder, Sobolev spaces and their extensions, which contain only homogeneously smooth functions and cannot demonstrate the advantage of NNs over kernels.

-The only exception is \citet{suzuki2018adaptivity} which, as we discussed earlier, requires modifications to NN architecture for each class.
+The exceptions including \citet{suzuki2018adaptivity, oono2019approximation,liu2021besov} which, as we discussed earlier, requires modifications to NN architecture for each class.
 In contrast, we require tuning only the standard weight decay parameter.
+Most importantly, in all previously works, the estimation error of the model (eg. the covering number) depends on the number of nonzero parameters in the model, while our work provides a bound that depends on the norm of the weights instead of the number of subnetworks.